 Keep in mind that, unlike realtors, investors do not earn a commission.

-Rather, they work to find buyers through marketing attempts, and having equitable interest helps them to do so.
+Rather, they work to find buyers through marketing, and having equitable interest helps them to do so.

 Buying properties, taking a financial risk, and selling them to buyers pays off in the end.

-Many investors also rehab and transform neighborhoods throughout this process as well.
+Many investors also rehab homes throughout this process as well.

 6. I’m confused…what is the investor “selling” in the last example?

 In the last section, the investor is selling his contractual interest in the property to a second buyer.